replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/blockDevices.md

 ### Parameters

 #### `includeUnmountedPartitions` (Optional)
-Include unmounted partitions in the analysis.
+Includes unmounted partitions in the analysis.
 Disabled by default.

 #### `minimumAcceptableSize` (Optional)
 The minimum acceptable size to filter the available block devices during analysis.
-Disabled by default
+Disabled by default.

 ### Example Analyzer Definition